james-jw/mongodb-rest-api/README.md

       </tr>
     </tbody></table>

-    All operators with the exception of the <code>$lt; and ></code> can be passed multiple values.
-You can either provide the param multiple times or as a single string with values seperated with the | character.
+    All operators with the exception of the <code>&lt;= and >=</code> can be passed multiple values.
+You can either provide the param multiple times or as a single string with values seperated with the <code>|</code> character.

     <h3>Boolean Operators</h3>